rticommunity/connextdds-py/docs/source/intro.rst

 differences.
 Due to the dynamic nature of Python, :class:`DynamicData` is the way to define data types.
 This can be done in IDL files that can be converted to XML files, or in code.
-In addition to DynamicData, you can create topcis, datawriters and datareaders for the types :class:`StringTopicType`, :class:`KeyedStringTopicType`, :class:`BytesTopicType`, :class:`KeyedBytesTopicType`.
+In addition to DynamicData, you can create topics, datawriters and datareaders for the types :class:`StringTopicType`, :class:`KeyedStringTopicType`, :class:`BytesTopicType`, :class:`KeyedBytesTopicType`.
 For example